-When it comes to the highly publicized debates surrounding charter schools in Ohio, the political and media circus never shows up to discuss the real issues facing public education much less the root causes.
-The Ohio Department of Education, the anti-charter mob, their politicians and media mouthpieces don't want to talk about the many reasons 125,000+ and growing Ohio families, students and teachers are choosing schools that break away from the traditional model.
-Instead, they opt to plug their ears and dismiss these choices and voices in preference of politicizing and misrepresenting this issue.
+When it comes to the highly publicized debates surrounding charter schools in Ohio, the political media circus and their clowns never show up to discuss the real issues facing public education much less the root causes.
+The Ohio Department of Education, the anti-charter special interest mob, the puppet politicians, and all of their media mouthpieces don't appear interested in discussing the many reasons 125,000+ and growing Ohio families, students and teachers are choosing schools that break away from the traditional model.
+Instead, they opt to plug their ears and dismiss these choices and voices in preference of politicizing and misrepresenting this important children's rights issue.
 They've chosen to attack these schools instead of learn with them.

 In the past, we've discussed issues that the ODE and the rest of the old school protectionists don't enjoy talking about like drug and alcohol exposure in schools, chronic truancy, bullying and classroom discrimination against students with unique needs.
 We've really just begun scratching the surface.
 There are limitless walking and talking case studies that we can learn from to do better for all students in all schools.
 Today, we'd like to highlight the even lesser discussed topic of student mobility.

 Thought leaders in education have been studying the impact of student mobility for nearly 20 years.
 So again, this issue is nothing new.
 The question is what has our Governor and his Ohio Department of Education done to address this growing problem?

 "In K-12 education, “student mobility,” also called “churn” or “transience,” can include any time a student changes schools for reasons other than grade promotion, but in general it refers to students changing schools during a school year.
 It may be voluntary—such as a student changing schools to participate in a new program—or involuntary, such as being expelled or escaping from bullying.
 Student mobility is often related to residential mobility, such as when a family becomes homeless or moves due to changes in a parent’s job."